helmetjs/csp/README.md

 Not all browsers send CSP violations the same.

-*Note*: If you're using a CSRF module like [csurf](https://github.com/expressjs/csurf), you might have problems posting without a valid CSRF token.
-The fix is to simply put your CSP report route *above* csurf middleware.
+*Note*: If you're using a CSRF module like [csurf](https://github.com/expressjs/csurf), you might have problems handling these violations without a valid CSRF token.
+The fix is to put your CSP report route *above* csurf middleware.